maximebohrer/SimpleKeypad/README.md

 void setup() {
   Serial.begin(9600);
-  Serial.println("Press any key on the keypad and it will show up here :");
+  Serial.println("Press any key on the keypad and it will show up here:");
 }

 void loop() {
-  char key = kp1.getKey();                      // The getKey function scans the keypad every 10 ms and returns a key only one time, when you start pressing it if (key) {                                    // If getKey returned any key
+  char key = kp1.getKey();                      // The getKey function scans the keypad every 2 ms and returns a key only one time, when you start pressing it if (key) {                                    // If getKey returned any key
     Serial.println(key);                        // it is printed on the serial monitor }